eternalseptember/rpi-test/README.md

 * Made the date and time editable fields, and made the datetime widget into a single line.
 * Markdown editor with [Markdownx](https://neutronx.github.io/django-markdownx/installation/) in the body of the post.
 * Enabled image upload to the media folder.
+* Pagination on the index page.

 Things that I will eventually experiment with:

-* Limiting how many posts show on the front page, with forward and backward navigation links.
+* next/prev links on each entry's page.

 ## Things I've Ruled Out